cconover/author-customization/author-customization/readme.txt

 == Changelog ==

+= 0.2.0 =
+* Added option to update the author's user profile with the data entered in the post author info fields.
+* Bug fixes

 = 0.1.1 =
 * Bug fix: changes made to author info after a new post author was selected were not being saved because the server was not being told whether JavaScript was active.
 * Bug fix: "loading" spinner image displayed when a new post author is selected was being shown out of proportion.